 1. Initial Situation and Goal

-The main goal of our Project is to create a Game which people can enjoy and find funny.
+The main goal of our Project is to create a game which people can enjoy and find funny.
 This happens with the humorous story or with many innuendos and game elements which are just so random, that they are amusing.

 We want to keep the game simple, so that it can run on every Standard PC from nowadays.